-Community Action Agency (CAA) helps eliminate barriers to affordable housing for homeless families with children through its Supportive Housing Program (SHP).
-This program helps adults gain job skills, education, permanent employment, parenting skills, counseling, day care for children, and any other services deemed appropriate that will lead to self-sufficiency of the family.
+Community Action Agency (CAA) helps eliminate barriers to affordable housing for homeless families with children through its Supportive Housing Program (SHP) and Emergency Solutions Grant (ESG).
+These programs helps adults gain job skills, education, permanent employment, parenting skills, counseling, day care for children, and any other services deemed appropriate that will lead to self-sufficiency of the family.
 As the families develop stability and no longer need the financial services, CAA continues a relationship with them so they are not isolated from the community again.
-CAA uses funds from its Emergency Solutions Program (ESP) and SHP to assist homeless families and individuals in securing housing through rapid re-housing.